DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 There are many more useful features that may be used but these were selected in particular to look at due to them being objective numeric values that describe the coffee.

 Some of the values are object values in the original dataset and will need some convertion to a numeric system in order to perform regressions.
+(For example, the date the review was written)

 ## Models and techniques: